AnIdiotsGuide/discordjs-bot-guide/coding-guides/understanding-and-using-audit-logs.md

   const logs = message.guild.channels.find('name', 'logs');

-  // If there is no logs channel, we can create it if we have the 'MANAGE_CHANNELS' permission if (message.guild.me.hasPermission('MANAGE_CHANNELS') && !logs) {
+  // If there is no logs channel, we can create it if we have the 'MANAGE_CHANNELS' permission
+  // Remember, this is completely options.
+Use to your best judgement. if (message.guild.me.hasPermission('MANAGE_CHANNELS') && !logs) {
     message.guild.createChannel('logs', 'text');
   }

   // If we do not have permissions, console log both errors if (!message.guild.me.hasPermission('MANAGE_CHANNELS') && !logs) {
-    console.log('The logs channel does not exist and tried to create the channel but am lacking permissions') }
+    console.log('The logs channel does not exist and tried to create the channel but I am lacking permissions') }

   // Now that we have the logs channel created...hopefully...we can send messages to it